 What Is Content Marketing?

 For example, let’s say your restoration business specializes in fire damage remediation.
 One content marketing strategy would be to offer free video tutorials showing how to successfully remove smoke smells from fabrics.
-By doing so, you give potential customers a reason to come to your site, even when they’re primary goals for Google searching “how to remove smoke odors” had nothing to do with seeking out fire damage restoration services.
+By doing so, you give potential customers a valuable reason to come to your site, even when their primary goals for Google searching “how to remove smoke odors” had nothing to do with seeking out fire damage restoration services.

 Behind the Scenes of Content Marketing

 If we go back to the fire restoration example, simply having the words “smoke odor” somewhere on your site is not enough to bring in high search results.
 There are probably hundreds of websites with similar keywords.
 With just one mention, your site will be buried.
-As it pertains to marketing, your goal is to create lots of content with keywords that can capitalize on the searches that could lead potential customers to you site.
+As it pertains to marketing, your goal is to create lots of valuable, interesting content with keywords that can capitalize on the searches that could lead potential customers to you site.

-Content Marketing Examples
+Restoration and Construction Content Examples

 If words come easy to you, write blog posts filled with SEO keywords.
 If you’re better behind the lens of a camera, use pictures or videos to create your content.
 You’ll want variety, so make a list of all options most appealing to you.
-Here’s a quick list of content formats:
+Here’s a quick list of effective content formats:

-- blog posts
+- Blog posts